The Quality Assurance Agency for Higher Education (QAA) has confirmed the quality and standards of provision at Cardiff University.

 Institutional Action Plan

-The University is producing an action plan, in consultation with the Students’ Union Elected Officers, showing how it will address the above recommendations and further develop its areas of good practice.
-The plan will be published by 19th September 2014 and the University will be expected to review and update this annually until all actions are complete.
+The University has produced an action plan, in consultation with the Students’ Union Elected Officers, showing how it will address the above recommendations and further develop its areas of good practice.
+The University will be expected to review and update this annually until all actions are complete.

 Mid-cycle Review and Higher Education Review